Skip to main content

 FROM client_orders;

-This shows the result as average_order instead of just avg.
+This displays the column as average_order instead of the default system label (like avg).

 You can also skip AS and write: